kamalrajp/tech-interview-handbook/algorithms/README.md

 ## Mock Interviews

 Interviewing is a skill that you can get better at.
 The steps mentioned above can be rehearsed over and over again until you have fully internalized them and following those steps become second nature to you.
-To get more practice for interviews, I would recommend finding a friend to partner with and you two can practice interviewing each other.
+To get more practice for interviews, I would recommend finding a friend to partner with and the both of you can practice interviewing each other.

-A great resource for practicing mock interviews would be [interviewing.io](https://interviewing.io/). interiewing.io is a platform that matches interviewees with interviewers from top companies and provides an environment for interviews to be conducted anonymously.
+A great resource for practicing mock coding interviews would be [interviewing.io](https://interviewing.io/). interiewing.io is a platform that matches interviewees with interviewers from top companies and provides an environment for interviews to be conducted anonymously.
 At the end of the interview, both interviewer and interviewees can provide feedback to each other for the purpose of improvement.
-Doing well in your mock interviews will unlock the jobs page and allow you to book interviews (also anonymously) with top companies like Uber, Lyft, Quora, Asana and more.
+Doing well in your mock interviews will unlock the jobs page and allow candidates to book interviews (also anonymously) with top companies like Uber, Lyft, Quora, Asana and more.

 I have used interviewing.io both as an interviewer and an interviewee and found the user experience to be really great!
-[Aline Lerner](https://twitter.com/alinelernerLLC), the CEO and co-founder of interviewing.io is passionate about revolutionizing the technical interview process and helping candidates to improve their skills at interviewing.
+[Aline Lerner](https://twitter.com/alinelernerLLC), the CEO and co-founder of interviewing.io and her team her passionate about revolutionizing the technical interview process and helping candidates to improve their skills at interviewing.
 She has also published a number of technical interview-related articles on the [interviewing.io blog](http://blog.interviewing.io/). interviewing.io is still in beta now but I recommend signing up early to increase the likelihood of getting an invite as soon as possible.

 Another platform that allows you to practice coding interviews is [Pramp](https://pramp.com/).
 Where interviewing.io matches potential job seekers with seasoned technical interviewers, Pramp differs takes a different approach.
-Pramp pairs you up with another peer who is also a job seeker and both of you take turns to play the role of interviewer and interviewee.
-Pramp also prepares questions for you, along with suggested solutions and hints.
+Pramp pairs you up with another peer who is also a job seeker and both of you take turns to assume the role of interviewer and interviewee.
+Pramp also prepares questions for you, along with suggested solutions and prompts to guide the interviewee.
 Personally, I do not really like Pramp's approach because if I were to interview someone, I would rather choose a question I am familiar with.
 Also, many users of the platform do not have the experience of being interviewers and that can result in a horrible interview experience.
 There was once where my matched peer, as the interviewer, did not have the right understanding of the question and attempted to lead me down the wrong path of solving the question.

 The next section dives deep into practical tips for specific topics of algorithms and data structures which appear frequently in coding questions.
 Many algorithm questions involve techniques that can be applied to questions of similar nature.
 The more techniques you have in your arsenal, the higher the chances of succeeding in your interview.